 Not many narcissists enter therapy unless they’re pressured by a partner or suffer an extreme blow to their image or self-esteem.
 As described in my peer-reviewed article, some narcissists can benefit from therapy for NPD, but it requires considerable therapeutic skills.

-However, even if the narcissist refuses to get help or change, your relationship can markedly improve by changing your perspective and behavior.
+However, even if the narcissist refuses to get help or change, narcissistic relationships can markedly improve by changing your perspective and behavior.
 In fact, learning about NPD, raising your self-esteem, and learning to set boundaries are just a few of the many things you can do to significantly better your relationship, as described in Dealing with a Narcissist: 8 Steps to Raise Your Self-Esteem and Set Boundaries with Difficult People.
-These steps are equally applicable to a relationship with anyone highly defensive or abusive.
+These steps are equally applicable to a relationship with anyone who’s highly-defensive or abusive.
 You’ll strengthen your self-esteem and learn how to communicate effectively.
 This e-workbook includes a quiz for narcissism and also sets forth criteria that can help you decide if you’re considering ending a relationship with a narcissist.
 It’s available on my website here as a PDF, and in other formats at online booksellers.

 © Darlene Lancer 2016